Can You Use Your Laptop Windows Key on Your Desktop?

 Some users complain of difficulties in activating Windows 10 using the Command Prompt.
 If you experience such problems, you can contact Microsoft support for further assistance on activation, as explained below.

-Note: these tips apply if you have a retail license as activations will be unsuccessful using OEM licenses.
+Note: these tips apply if you have a retail license, as activations will be unsuccessful using OEM licenses.

-Read on to learn how to activate Windows 10 on your desktop using support assistance.
+Learn how to activate Windows 10 on your desktop using support assistance.

 Launch Command Prompt